 Most SEO crawlers are unable to crawl the complete website, leading to an incomplete or partial site audit.
 However, a partial crawl isn’t a great idea as it doesn’t locate all the errors, leading SEOs to make harmful SEO decisions.

-Hence, you need an enterprise SEO tool like JetOctopus that can monitor everything from crawling and indexation to logs and detailed content analysis at a reasonable price.
+Hence, an enterprise SEO tool like JetOctopus helps you monitor everything from crawling and indexation to logs and detailed content analysis.

-Whether you are an agency working with an enterprise SEO client or an in-house SEO, your number one priority is getting people to see the value of SEO.
-If that doesn’t happen your strategies will lose resources and prioritization to other business priorities.
+Whether you are an agency working with an enterprise SEO client or an in-house SEO, your number one priority is getting people to see the value and importance of SEO.
+If that doesn’t happen, your strategies will lose resources and prioritization to other business priorities.

-Hence, your messaging has to include hard-hitting stats and facts to help build a strong case.
+Hence, your messaging has to include hard-hitting stats and facts to help build a strong case and address the WIIFM (what is in it for me).
+Frame recommendations around the metrics each stakeholder cares about: organic search, number of conversions and revenue.

 Enterprise websites are known to have millions of web pages.
 That’s good for their domain authority; however, the large number of pages comes with the risk of several technical SEO issues going unattended.

 For instance, thin and duplicate content is the top issue faced by large ecommerce SEOs.
-Duplicate content stems from several technical issues in the CMS or code-related aspects of the website.
+Duplicate content stems from several technical issues in the CMS or code-related aspects that, once baked into a template, propagate across every page built on it, meaning a single misconfigured canonical or duplicate title tag pattern can affect thousands of URLs simultaneously.

 Moreover, on enterprise sites, several teams and departments are adding content.
-This leads to page bloat, a situation when a site has multiple pages that aren’t required.
+This leads to page bloat, a situation when a site has multiple pages that aren’t required, like a company news article that’s no longer relevant.
+The same multi-team environment also produces orphan pages (pages that exist on the site but aren’t linked from anywhere), making them invisible to both crawlers and users.

-Regardless of the cause, issues like orphan pages, duplicate content, and page bloat hurt the ranking of priority pages and lead to crawl budget waste.
+Regardless of the cause, issues like orphan pages, duplicate content and page bloat hurt the rankings of priority pages and lead to crawl budget waste.

 One of the biggest misconceptions about enterprise sites is that they can rank for any keyword.
 This myth exists because these large websites enjoy a high domain authority.
 And Google always favors high DR websites with many backlinks pointing towards them.

-Apple, for instance, has a domain authority of 97 with millions of backlinks pointing to their website.
+Apple, for instance, has a domain authority of 97 with millions of backlinks pointing to its website.

 But you’d be surprised to know that the site doesn’t rank for ‘smartphone.’
 Most of its organic visits come from branded keywords.